Financial-Times/origami/README.md

 ## Browser Support

-We use the [standard](https://origami.ft.com/docs/components/compatibility/#core--enhanced-experiences) `o--if-js` and `o--if-no-js` classes to hide elements in enhanced and core experience respectively
+To use `o-header` setup a [core and enhanced experience](https://origami.ft.com/docs/components/compatibility/#core--enhanced-experiences) within your project. `o-header` depends on the `o--if-js` and `o--if-no-js` classes.

 ## Migration guide